Corin Ricketts’s practice focusses on disputes in the shipping, trade and commodities, energy and offshore oil and gas sectors.

 Competition for the world’s natural resources is fierce.
 Companies active in the areas of mining and commodities require risk sensitive advice that is bankable and workable on a day-to-day operational level.
 With our in depth knowledge of several intersecting industries – energy, transportation, infrastructure – and global team, we are well positioned to advise, especially in the investment hotspots of Africa, Latin America and Asia.

-We have the skills to take on the lifecycle of these projects including cross-border and domestic acquisitions and disposals, M&A, joint ventures, equity and debt issues for public and private companies, debt and project finance, private equity transactions, restructurings, project construction, commercial agreements, regulatory, insolvency and dispute resolution.
+We have the skills to take on the lifecycle of these projects including cross-border and domestic M&A, joint ventures, capital markets, project finance, private equity transactions, restructurings, infrastructure and construction projects, commercial agreements, regulatory, insolvency and dispute resolution.

 Our clients come from across the natural resources supply chain – from exploration and production companies, owners, operators, services companies, distribution companies and transporters to local and national governments, traders, banks, export credit agencies, financiers, funds and other investors.

 Our authors take a look at the UK Supreme Court’s judgment in Vedanta Resources PLC v Lungowe.
 The decision contains important comments on determining parent company liability and which jurisdictions substantial justice can be obtained.

 Titus joining us is a fantastic catalyst to boost our practice in the expanding African market.